Suburb overview

 4350

-Official Australia Post postcode for Centenary Heights.
+Postcode for Centenary Heights, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Australia Post Postcode Finder →